-It’s a best practice for bloggers to have a clear idea of how your blog will make money.
+It’s best practice for bloggers to have a clear idea of how their blog will make money.
 If in doubt, check out other blogs in your niche.

 You can learn a lot from your competition.
 Work out what they’re doing to make money.
 Does it match what you want to do?
 If not, find another niche.

 #3 Create Content Your Audience Really Wants To Read